 Molten chocolate pudding is in my opinion the absolute King of puddings.
-Chocolate Lava Cake, chocolate fondant.
+Chocolate Lava Cake, Chocolate Fondant or self saucing pudding.
 It doesn’t matter what you call them, the combination of chocolate sponge that yields to rich oozing melted chocolate in the middle is pudding gold.
 I have yet to meet anyone, even devout chocolate haters (apparently they do exist) that don’t wolf these down.

-The recipe I use is from the Marcus Wareing book “How to Cook” I highly recommend it – every recipe is a winner.
+The recipe I use is from the Marcus Wareing book “How to Cook” I highly recommend it by the way, as every recipe is a winner.

 - 5 eggs

 - 225g good quality dark chocolate (min 70% cocoa solids)

 - 115g sifted flour